ParkinsonLab/Architect/README.md

 4. Choose “ILOG CPLEX Optimization Studio”.
 Choose “Download” in the window that appears.
 5.
 	*	If using Docker to run Architect:
 		*	Enter "CJ4Z5ML" in the field "Part numbers".
 Select "IBM ILOG CPLEX Optimization Studio 12.9 for Linux x86-64 Multilingual (CNZM2ML)", scroll down and agree to the terms and conditions.
-You will need the Download Director for downloading the installer.
-Instructions will appear for installing the Download Director if you do not already have it installed.
-Press "Details" in the window for the Download Director to find where the file is present.
+At the top of the page, you will have the option to choose between downloading via HTTP or via the Download Director.
+We recommend choosing HTTP as, otherwise, you will need to install the Download Director which itself has additional prerequisites (eg: Java 8).
 	*	If not using Docker:
 		*	Download the installer for version 12.9 of CPLEX appropriate for your system (using "CJ4Z5ML" in the field "Part numbers").
 6.